Metal Inert Gas Welding: Definition and Basics

 1. It protects the arc and molten metal.

-Because you control wire speed, gas flow, and torch angle, you shape a strong joint with minimal post-weld cleaning.
+Because you control wire speed, gas flow, voltage, and torch angle, you can shape a strong joint with less cleanup.
+MIG welding gives you speed and control in one efficient process.

 MIG Welding Equipment and Setup

-MIG welding relies on a torch, power source, wire feeder, and shielding gas to deliver the consumable wire electrode and protect the molten weld pool.
-You guide the torch so it feeds wire and gas to the workpiece, where the arc joins the metals.
+MIG welding relies on a torch, power source, wire feeder, ground clamp, contact tip, nozzle, and shielding gas.
+These parts work together to feed the consumable wire electrode and protect the molten weld pool.

-Set the polarity to match the metal and process: DCEP is common, while DCEN applies in some cases.
-Before you strike an arc, clean the joint area; remove rust, paint, and other contaminants to improve adhesion and weld integrity.
+Before you strike an arc, clean the joint area.
+Remove rust, paint, oil, mill scale, and other contaminants to improve fusion and weld integrity.

 How to Choose MIG Wire

-1. Match wire to base metal.
+1. Match the wire to the base metal.

-2. Choose type by application.
+2. Choose the wire type by application.

-3. Set diameter for penetration.
+3. Set the diameter for penetration and control.

 Best Shielding Gases for MIG Welding